rshurts/gke-cd-with-spinnaker/README.md

 1. `cd /path/to/repo/terraform`
 1. `terraform apply -var project="$PROJECT" zone="<your GCP zone, like us-central1-a>"`

+> **Warning**
+>
-> Warning: Terraform remote state currently isn't set up, so all state is stored locally.
+> Terraform remote state currently isn't set up, so all state is stored locally.
 This works for development, but should be changed for production purposes.

 ## Setup and save configurations